Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 ![Positional spikes](img/apex2-pro-pos-spikes.png)

-The doppler-derived speeds are now being aggressively, due to the recent firmware releases (V3.0408.0 and V3.0409.0).
+The doppler-derived speeds are now being aggressively smoothed, due to the recent firmware releases (V3.0408.0 and V3.0409.0).
 There are also some peculiar dips during periods of acceleration.
 The nature of the smoothing and the strange dips during periods of acceleration do however provide a clue into why this might be occurring.

 ![Positional spikes](img/apex2-pro-spd-dips.png)